StevenMayher/431-2021/classes/class05/README.md

 We'll be discussing the [Project A instructions](https://thomaselove.github.io/431-2021-projectA/) today, which have [a website of their own](https://thomaselove.github.io/431-2021-projectA/).

-- Your immediate focus should be on the [Proposal](https://thomaselove.github.io/431-2021-projectA/proposal.html) (that you'll do in September) and you'll want to look closely at the [Data page](https://thomaselove.github.io/431-2021-projectA/data.html) which describes the data you will be using.
+- Your immediate focus should be on the [Proposal](https://thomaselove.github.io/431-2021-projectA/proposal.html) (that you'll do in September) and you'll want to look closely at the [Data page](https://thomaselove.github.io/431-2021-projectA/data.html) which describes the data you will be using for Project A.
 - The Examples & Tips pages contain information on samples and tips we’ve prepared to help you find your way through Project A, including a [Project Proposal Example](https://thomaselove.github.io/431-2021-projectA/exampleA.html) that you'll use as a model for your work in September.
 - In October, you'll move from the fundamental work with the data required for the proposal towards a final portfolio which includes more detailed analytic materials and which we'll discuss further in later sessions.
 Key elements of the instructions for that work include:
     - The [Analyses page](https://thomaselove.github.io/431-2021-projectA/analyses.html) contains information on the analyses you’ll need to include in your final submission after completing the development of your data frame.
         - We provide an [Outline of the Analysis Section for the final report](https://thomaselove.github.io/431-2021-projectA/exampleB.html) in the Examples and Tips section of the Project A website.
     - The [Final Report page](https://thomaselove.github.io/431-2021-projectA/final.html) describes the three elements of the final submission (the report, the video and the self-evaluation) that you will build in October and provides submission instructions.
         - In the Examples and Tips section, you'll find a [Final Checklist](https://thomaselove.github.io/431-2021-projectA/check_final.html) for your work on the Project.
+- There is also a Project B, that you'll be working on in November and December.
+More details on that will appear in October.

 ## Announcements specific to 431